bitoffdev/algorithmic-musician/README.md

 Where `filename` is the path to the waveform file you want the program to analyze and generate music from.

+To play a wavefile you can use the `player.py` program:

+    python player.py filename.wav

 # Web interface